What is Contract Manufacturing?

 Step 1: You’ll first sign a contract or service-level agreement (SLA) that includes important details such as intellectual property (IP) rights.

-Step 2: You’ll then meet with engineers to refine and finalise your product design for manufacturability.
+Step 2: You’ll then meet with engineers to refine and finalize your product design for manufacturability.

-Step 4: Once finalised, they’ll store a detailed digital model using a design system.
+Step 4: Once finalized, they’ll store a detailed digital model using a design system.

 Step 5: Finally, you’ll start discussing production goals, quantities, and expectations.